roblaing/webgames/README.md

 many to choose from; furthermore, if you do not like any of them, you can just wait for next year's model.</q>

 For all their faults, open standards are far better than proprietary protocols.
-I've personally wasted several hours making software interoperable with Facebook only to learn the hard way that if an API's documentation mainly consists of marketing waffle and legalese, run away.
-I've never used React, and never will.
+I've personally wasted several hours making software interoperable with Facebook's GraphQL, deciphering documentation which mainly consisted of marketing waffle and legalese, only to have Facebook break all my code a few months later.
+I've never used Facebook's React, and never will.
+Same applies to Microsoft's TypeScript.

 <a href="http://aosabook.org/en/index.html">The Architecture of Open Source Applications</a> contains a nice
 collection of writings by open-source developers on the decicions they made, and one of its lessons is good